Balmain Tigers: Club today

+On 29 August 2024, it was reported in the media that Balmain directors had called a crisis meeting with the intention of splitting from their merger arrangement with Western Suburbs.
+It was stated that there was frustrations and concerns relating to decisions made by the Holman Barnes Group (HBG) - majority owner of the Wests Tigers.
+One of the Balmain directors, Garry Leo stated he had “lost faith in them" referring to the Western Suburbs side.
+Leo went on to state “I really believe the time has come for us to step aside and resurrect the Balmain Tigers, We’re getting Leichhardt Oval upgraded and we could play there every second week.
+If we can find the right backers, we want a shot at returning to the NRL".
+The following day, Danny Stapleton one of the other board members stated that Balmain were 100% committed to the merger and the reports were not true.
+Former Balmain player Benny Elias also spoke with the media calling for Leo to be sacked.

+In December 2024, it was reported in the media that certain factions of the Balmain club wanted to split from the merger with Western Suburbs to form a partnership with the prospective South Island Kea team.

-Balmain Tigers League's Club
+Balmain Leagues Club

-A foundation club of the NSWRFL, Balmain Tigers Rugby League Football Club was established on 23 January 1908 at Balmain Town Hall.
-The club has competed in the NSWRL competitions for 110 years, winning 11 first grade premierships.

-Also operating a club known as Balmain Leagues Club, the operating business was built in 1957.
+The Balmain Leagues Club, the operating business was built in 1957.
 The original site was situated on the corner of Victoria Road and Darling Street, Rozelle.
 The club was the venue for a celebration party after Wests Tigers won the NRL Premiership in 2005.

 The Leagues Club closed its doors on 28 March 2010, with the former club site now vacant after receiving a notice to vacate the site to make way for the proposed Rozelle Village development to go ahead.

 Balmain Leagues Club entered voluntary administration on 26 October 2018.

-In September 2019 members of both Balmain Leagues Club and Wests Ashfield Leagues club voted almost unanimously for an amalgamation to take place.
+In September 2019, members of both Balmain Leagues Club and Wests Ashfield Leagues club voted almost unanimously for an amalgamation to take place.
 Once ratified by office of Liquor and Gaming, Balmain Leagues Club will cease to exist.